apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

     { queens \in [1..N -> 1..N]: IsSolution(queens) }
 ```

-This looks funny: `IsSolution` is expecting a sequence, whereas `Solutions` is
+This looks interesting: `IsSolution` is expecting a sequence, whereas
-clearly producing a set of functions.
-Of course, it is not a problem in the
+`Solutions` is clearly producing a set of functions.
+Of course, it is not a
-untyped TLA+.
-In fact, it is a well-known idiom: Construct a function by using
+problem in the untyped TLA+.
+In fact, it is a well-known idiom: Construct a
-function operators and then apply sequence operators to it.
-In Apalache we have
+function by using function operators and then apply sequence operators to it.
-to explicitly write that a function should be reinterpreted as a sequence.
-To
+In Apalache we have to explicitly write that a function should be reinterpreted
-this end, we have to use the operator `FunAsSeq` from the module
+as a sequence.
+To this end, we have to use the operator `FunAsSeq` from the
-[Apalache.tla][].
+module [Apalache.tla][].
 Hence, we add `Apalache` to the `EXTENDS` clause and
 apply the operator `FunAsSeq` as follows:

 ```tla